Project Contract Types

 This type of contracts is used for engineering projects.
 Based on the resources and material required, the cost for the construction is estimated.

-Then, the client contracts a service provider and pays a percentage of the cost of the project as the fee for the services provider.
+Then, the client contracts a service provider and pays a percentage of the cost of the project as the fee for the service provider.

 As an example, take the scenario of constructing a house.
 Assume that the estimate comes up to $230,000.

-When this project is contracted to a services provider, the client may agree to pay 30% of the total cost as the construction fee, which comes up to $69,000.
+When this project is contracted to a service provider, the client may agree to pay 30% of the total cost as the construction fee which comes up to $69,000.